fbpx

 Notes

-• SUBSTITUTES FOR CRESCENT DOUGH SHEET: Use an 8-ounce can of crescent rolls, or an 11-oz can refrigerated breadsticks.
-You can also use pizza dough for this recipe!
+• Best substitute for crescent dough sheet: Use an 8-ounce can of crescent rolls, or an 11-oz can refrigerated breadsticks.
+You can also use pizza dough for this recipe.

-• WHAT SIZE WIENERS FOR MUMMY DOGS?
-When serving as Halloween appetizers, I recommend using thin classic wieners, not the thick, jumbo or long types.
+• What size wieners for mummy hot dogs?
+For Halloween appetizers, I recommend using thin classic wieners, not the thick, jumbo or long types.
+For small bites, use mini hot dogs instead.

-• CAN YOU MAKE HOT DOG FINGERS AHEAD OF TIME?
-Yes!
-You can make them a day in advance.
-Place pre-assembled appetizers in an air-tight container and refrigerate.
+• How to make hot dog mummies in advance: Arrange assembled appetizers in an air-tight container and refrigerate.
 When ready to use, place them on a cookie sheet and bake.
-To turn them into mummy dogs, just add eyes!
+Then add candy eyes.

-• HOW TO MAKE CHEESY HOT DOG FINGERS: Quarter 2 1/2 slices American cheese.
+• How to make cheesy hot dog mummies: Cut slices of American cheese into quarters.
 Place a piece of cheese beneath each wiener.
 Wrap with strips of dough to create mummy bandages.

 • Prep Time: 20 Minutes